-This super new process is implied to be the closest thing to a keratin, but uses glycolic acid instead of formaldehyde.
+This super new process is implied to be the closest thing to a keratin treatment, but uses glycolic acid instead of formaldehyde.
 The treatment we’re familiar with is NuMe’s, and it’s an easy-to-follow at-home system.

 Pros: No professional experience is necessary to use it.
-It’s a super hydrating formula pumped with tourmaline powder and vitamins to protect and moisturize.
+It’s a super-hydrating formula pumped with tourmaline powder and vitamins to protect and moisturize.
 It leads to frizz-free and smooth hair.
-It’s at least 2/3 less than the cost of a salon treatment.
-It’s formaldehyde-free formula is a huge draw.
+It’s at least two-thirds less than the cost of a salon treatment.
+Its formaldehyde-free formula is a huge draw.

 Cons: This won’t be as powerful as an in-salon service, but it gets the job done.